Basic Statistics Every Data Scientist Should Know

-Do you remember calculating the probablity between the average and a standard deviation.
-Did you know you were kind implementing a calculus concept called integrals.
+Do you remember calculating the probability between the average and a standard deviation?
+Did you know you were kind of implementing a calculus concept called integrals?

-In this case, the assumption is that the area underneath the curve could be from — ∞ and + ∞ or a set of numbers such as for a 6 sided dice.
+In this case, the assumption is that the area underneath the curve could be from -∞ to +∞ or a set of numbers.

-The value underneath that curve though, is 1.
-Thus, you are calculating the area underneath 2 points in that curve.
+The value underneath that curve though is one.
+Thus, you are calculating the area underneath two points in that curve.

 Let’s go back to the poisson example.

-We could ask, what is the probability that 2 errors occur in this case?
-Well this is kind of a trick question.
+We could ask, what is the probability that two errors occur in this case?
+Well, this is kind of a trick question.
 These variables are discrete rather than continuous.

 If the value was continuous it would be 0%!!